Cinnamon and Kale

 Why make this savoury mince recipe?

-• With simple flavours, savoury mince beef is very popular with both children and adults.
+• With simple flavours, comforting savoury mince beef is very popular with both children and adults.
 It's a great way to fill hungry tummies, with plenty of protein and veggies and keep them full.

 • Meal prep: you can make savoury mince earlier in the day, and quickly heat it through on the stove when you are ready for dinner.
 It's also great for batch cooking and freezes really well.